freedomofpress/securedrop-docs/docs/admin/reference/admin_interface.rst

 Logging in
 ^^^^^^^^^^

-To log in to the *Admin Interface*, start the *Admin Workstation* with persistence enabled and double-click the *Journalist Interface* icon on the Desktop.
+To log in to the *Admin Interface*, start the *Admin Workstation* with persistence enabled.
+Open the *SecureDrop Menu* and select the "Launch Journalist Interface" option.
 Tor Browser will start and load the login page for the *Journalist Interface*.
 Use your username, passphrase, and two-factor authentication token to log in.

 By default, you will be logged in to the *Journalist Interface*'s source list page.